The Space Review posted

 The same fear that prompted our government to build a secret spy plane program in the middle of the desert and to insist that a civilian organization not take pictures of it, the same fear that makes Secret Service insist the President's schedule be kept under wraps while they closed off Pennsylvania Avenue, this is the same fear that conspiracy theorists have of our government.

-One of the points that Michael Moore makes during Bowling for Columbine has to do with fear -- how people deal with it, and how people manipulate it.
+Bowling for Columbine has to do with fear -- how people deal with it, and how people manipulate it.
 Even if you think he's a fat windbag who needs to shave, even if you've seen the movie and you don't agree with what he's saying, he makes a lot of very valid points about fear and poverty.

 I wish sometimes that everyone would stop being afraid, even for just a moment.
 Fear is not a constructive emotion at all.